-Across Scotland, local authorities are having difficulty maintaining and developing infrastructure in order to keep up with the pressures of new development.
+- 1.1 Across Scotland, local authorities are having difficulty maintaining and developing infrastructure in order to keep up with the pressures of new development.
 Additional funding sources beyond that of the local authority are required to ensure that infrastructure constraints do not inhibit sustainable economic growth.
 This has been a particular issue in Perth and Kinross where the population grew by 5.3% in the period 2001- 2007.
-This growth is set to continue with the National Records of Scotland (NRS) population projections indicating that the Perth and Kinross population will increase by 24% (35,196 persons) for the period 2012-2037.
-This far exceeds the national average and is the third highest growth projection in Scotland.

-The increasing population has already placed heavy demands on public sector services and infrastructure capacity.
+This growth is set to continue with the National Records of Scotland (NRS) population projections indicating that the Perth and Kinross population will increase by 4.5% (6,788 persons) for the period 2016-2026.
+This exceeds the national average of 3.2% and is the eighth highest growth projection in Scotland. - 1.2 The increasing population has already placed heavy demands on public sector services and infrastructure capacity.
 If the population is to rise as the NRS projects, this will have an increasing impact on schools, community and leisure facilities, transport infrastructure and health services.
 It is unlikely that the growth projected for Perth and Kinross will be evenly spread across the Council area, placing an even higher demand for services and infrastructure in some already constrained areas.
-This will present significant challenges for the Perth & Kinross Council ("the Council") and its Community Planning partners.

-The sustainable development of Perth and Kinross requires the provision of services in appropriate locations to meet the increasing needs of the expanding population.
+This will present significant challenges for the Perth & Kinross Council ("the Council") and its Community Planning partners. - 1.3 The sustainable development of Perth and Kinross requires the provision of services in appropriate locations to meet the increasing needs of the expanding population.
 As a result, new investment in infrastructure will be required to keep pace with the increasing needs of an expanding population.
 Initial estimates suggest that investment exceeding £300 million at current prices is required in public sector infrastructure over the next 25 years in order to support this future growth.
-Maintaining current assets already places a heavy burden on the Council's budgets, leaving limited resources for investment in increasing infrastructure capacity.

-It is neither sustainable nor good planning to wait until capacity is used up and then begin to recognise and address the problem.
+Maintaining current assets already places a heavy burden on the Council's budgets, leaving limited resources for investment in increasing infrastructure capacity. - 1.4 It is neither sustainable nor good planning to wait until capacity is used up and then begin to recognise and address the problem.
 It will be necessary to analyse current capacity and future demand making the solution the collective responsibility of the Council and developers over the long term.
 This approach is the most equitable, sharing the cost with all development which places new demand on infrastructure capacity, rather than placing an uneconomic burden on a limited number of developers in later years.

-With the population increase of Perth and Kinross driven by in-migration, largely from other parts of the UK, a partnership approach is required between the Council and developers to ensure infrastructure capacity is not to become a major constraint on new development.

-Such partnerships have traditionally been facilitated through the use of Section 75 Planning Obligations which have become key mechanisms in the planning system for addressing and for mitigating the impact of new development.
-Although such obligations have been used to address specific issues arising from individual applications, they can also be used as the vehicle for a developer contribution policy which addresses the general issue of infrastructural requirements and seeks to bring about a fairer sharing of infrastructure costs.

-This Guidance concentrates on the delivery of developer contributions to provide a means to enable the proposed development to proceed and to meet the needs of the local community associated with the new development by securing contributions towards the provision of infrastructure and services.
+- 1.5 With the population increase of Perth and Kinross driven by in-migration, largely from other parts of the UK, a partnership approach is required between the Council and developers to ensure infrastructure capacity is not to become a major constraint on new development. - 1.6 Such partnerships have traditionally been facilitated through the use of Section 75 Planning Obligations which have become key mechanisms in the planning system for addressing and for mitigating the impact of new development.
+Although such obligations have been used to address specific issues arising from individual applications, they can also be used as the vehicle for a developer contribution policy which addresses the general issue of infrastructural requirements and seeks to bring about a fairer sharing of infrastructure costs. - 1.7 This Guidance concentrates on the delivery of developer contributions to provide a means to secure contributions towards the provision of on-site facilities necessary in the interests of comprehensive planning, and/or, the provision, or improvement of, off-site facilities and infrastructure where existing facilities or infrastructure will be placed under additional pressure.
 This Guidance also provides advice and information on the application of the affordable housing policy.